esskay2016/kyc-compliance-mcp/README.md

 The model orchestrates the calls.
 Given a business applicant it will typically call `assess_industry_risk` first (a PROHIBITED result can short-circuit to FAIL), then `screen_sanctions` on the company and each owner, `lookup_business` to verify the entity, and `assess_country_risk` on any non-US owner.
-For a personal applicant it calls `verify_identity` and `screen_pep`.
+For a personal applicant it calls and `verify_identity`.
 That orchestration is the model's, not the code's — which is what distinguishes MCP from a fixed serverless pipeline.

 ## Web UI